smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/SetInteriorVehicleData/index.md

   2. Access to control module settings is defined by access mode entered by user on HMI.
   3. Module settings can be changed for settable parameters only.
   4. Requested module items have to be available for such module on HMI.
-  5. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+  5. Send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.

 !!!